Myalgic Encephalomyelitis/Chronic Fatigue Syndrome

 People with ME/CFS also have reduced energy baselines, ranging from mild to very severe.

-It has been classified as a neuroimmune disorder and hypometabolic state perpetuated by continued environmental stimulus or a block in the healing cycle after the initial threat(s) have been eliminated.
+ME/CFS has been classified as a neuroimmune disorder and hypometabolic condition perpetuated by continued environmental stimulus or a block in the healing cycle after the initial threat(s) have been eliminated.

 If you’d like to learn more about the research, triggers, risk factors, and more…